clojurewerkz/legacy-blog/source/_posts/2013-09-04-introducing-meltdown.markdown

 There are multiple message passing libraries available on the JVM.
-Some of them are stable and very mature but have very small contributor base, others are extremely actively used but less convenient to consume from Clojure, some do not offer some of the features we wanted.
+Some of them are stable and very mature but have very small contributor base, others are extremely actively used but less convenient to consume from Clojure, some do not offer the features we wanted.
 So we decided to wait and see, and not make the choice yet.

 ## Enter Reactor